DSI-Tecnocampus/assignment3-microservices/README.md

 Assignments 3 and 4 will consist on implementing an (simple) application with microservices.
 In this assignment we will build four microservices that will communicate in a synchronous request-response fashion (using REST).

-We will divide this assignment in two parts (weeks):
+We will divide this assignment in to two parts (weeks):
-1. **First week**: Build the four microservices with the composite one communicating with the other three though a RestTemplate.
+1. **First week**: Build the four microservices with the composite one communicating with the other three though a WebClient.
 Each microservice having its own H2 database

 1. **Second week:** Put each microservice on its own Docker container.
 We will also have a MySql database manager on a Docker container and all microservices will use it as a database.
 In the real world, each microservice would connect to a different database manager but in order to save memory we will use a single database manager.
-Each microservie will use its own table with no references to the others.
+Each microservice will use its own table with no references to the others.
-   However, you could also explor if it feasible that each microservice connects to a different database within the manager (mysql> create database *microservice-name*)
+   However, you could also explore if it feasible that each microservice connects to a different database within the same manager (mysql> create database *microservice-name*)

 ## The MicrosSimple mini-example
-In this example you'll find two services, one per module, where each module is a Spring Boot applications.
+In this repository example you'll find two services, one per module, where each module is a Spring Boot application.

 ### The services
 There are two services: **product** and **front**.
-The former just reads and writes products to the database while the later just calls the former using a restTemplate (Synchronous request-response communication).
+The former just reads and writes products to the database while the latter just calls the former using a WebClient (Synchronous request-response communication).

 ### pom.xml files
 You'll see that both microservices have the microsSimple as parent while microsSimple has the spring boot dependency as parent.
-It's just a bit different from what we did with the modules in the Hexagonal exercise.

 ### Configuration files (application.yml)
 Note that the **product** configuration file reads that it will use the port 7001 of the localhost and that it uses the